Call for Proposals

 Aging Research Incentive Grants (ARIG)

 ARIG proposals will be awarded on a competitive basis, and intended primarily for full time faculty members.
 The ARIG program is designed to support research carried out directly by the faculty applicant and normally will not be awarded to the same faculty member more than once in three years.
+Preference will be given to proposals from junior faculty who envision the ARIG as instrumental for extramural funding opportunties.

 The ARIG is designed to support individual faculty members who wish to conduct research in the field of aging beginning with the summer recess and continuing through the subsequent academic year.
 Applicants are expected to have attempted to obtain extramural support to the best extent possible; this effort will be taken into account by the review committee.
 Purposes for which grant funds may be used include, but are not limited to, salary, equipment, travel, supplies, and computer time that directly contribute to the success of the proposal.
 The research must be performed directly by the faculty member receiving the grant.